Capitains/flask-capitains-nemo/docs/Nemo.chunker.rst

 .. _Nemo.chunker::

-In the Nemo class, you'll find static methods called chunker, which can be used in the context of Nemo().chunker dictionary.
-Chunker are used to take care of grouping references when a user arrives on the version page of a text, to select where they should go.
+In the Nemo class, you'll find static methods called chunker, which can be used in the context of the Nemo().chunker dictionary.
+Chunkers are used to take care of grouping references when a user arrives on the version page of a text, to select where they should go.

-Nemo contains multiple chunker and accept any contributions which are providing helpful, transproject functions.
+Nemo contains multiple chunkers and accepts any contributions which provide helpful, transproject functions.

 Process description
 ###################